Ground Effect Transition Era3.0L NA or 1.5L Turbo (Renault from 1977)

 3D Car Model — 1976

 Explore the championship-winning car in 3D.
-Rotate, zoom, and inspect every detail.
+Rotate, zoom, and inspect every detail of the 1976 F1 machine.

 3D model via Sketchfab.
 Use mouse/touch to rotate and zoom.